-Many of these clients will be off work for between three and six months, which is the average time it takes for most people to recover from a burnout.
+Many of my clients will be off work for between three and six months, which is the average time it takes for most people to recover from burnout.

 According to the State Secretariat for Economic Affairs (Seco) in Switzerland:

 - Between 26.6 and 34.4 per cent of Swiss workers say they are overburdened at work, a figure which has gone up by seven per cent in ten years.

 - Chronic stress and its effects on health such as depression, burn out and cardio-vascular or muscular-skeletal problems have led to higher absenteeism and lower productivity.

 - According to estimates published by Seco, the related costs could reach SFr10 billion per year for businesses and society.
 In a report published in 2010, the Federal Statistics Office highlighted the exposure of workers to psychosocial risks: 41 per cent of those interviewed said they were under strong psychological pressure at work.

 99% of the clients I’m treating with burnout symptoms are women!
 I only have 1 male client who comes for Burnout Prevention Therapy.

 According to Larissa Faw, a Forbes Writer, burnout among women is pandemic.
 According to research:

 Men are 25% more likely to take breaks during the day for personal activities and 35% more likely to take time solely for relaxation.
 They also go for walks and head out to lunch more often than their female colleagues.